 Pain with walking or standing that radiates into the hips, thighs and even feet is the hallmark of spinal stenosis.
 Usually, this pain will be reduced with rest and forward movements of the spine.
 Spinal stenosis is a progressive condition, and symptoms will gradually increase over time.
 The pain is often described as a deep radiating ache and can be associated with fatigue, heaviness, weakness and numbness.
 It can affect just one leg; however, it will be felt in both legs more often.
 There will often be associated back pain; however, leg pain is usually the most severe complaint.

-Does physiotherapy help spinal stenosis?
+Does physiotherapy for spinal stenosis help?

 Physiotherapy can be highly beneficial for mild to moderate cases of spinal stenosis.
 Your physiotherapist can help you manage your pain through hands-on techniques and provide a targeted exercise program based on biomechanical assessment.
 They can also help you understand and manage your day in a way that helps reduce flare-ups and maintain muscle strength.